Engagement Rate Metrics and Benchmarking: The Complete 2026 Guide

 B2C Engagement Characteristics: - Larger, broader audiences - Higher engagement rates expected (1-5%) - Shorter, more frequent interactions - Viral potential is higher - Instagram and TikTok outperform LinkedIn

 Example: A financial services company posting on LinkedIn might see 0.8% engagement on a post about "5 retirement planning tips."
-That's actually excellent for B2B.
-Meanwhile, a fashion brand on Instagram expects 2-3% on similar educational content.
+That's actually excellent for B2B, often translating to qualified leads entering the sales funnel.
+Meanwhile, a fashion brand on Instagram expects 2-3% on similar educational content, with conversion paths measured in weeks rather than months.

 The mistake most companies make?
 Comparing their B2B engagement to B2C benchmarks and feeling discouraged.
-You're measuring two completely different things.
+You're measuring two completely different things—and optimizing for the wrong metric entirely.

 By Industry: Niche-Specific Benchmarks

-Before benchmarking your engagement, identify your industry first.
-A nonprofit shouldn't benchmark against a SaaS company.
+Critical Takeaway: A nonprofit shouldn't benchmark against a SaaS company.
 A financial services firm shouldn't compare to a fashion brand.
+Use industry-specific benchmarks from InfluenceFlow's campaign data and authoritative industry reports to set achievable targets for your vertical.

 Engagement Rate by Business Growth Stage